material-motion/material-motion/specifications/motion_family/tween.md

 The tween motion family enables tween animations for properties on a target.

-> Note that this motion family can/should compose out to a bridge motion family for a given platform if a reasonable tween system already exists.
+> Note that this motion family can/should compose out to an existing tween system for a given platform if a reasonable tween system already exists.

 ## Examples